 With composition the aim is to control or influence where the viewer looks and make it visually appealing (or unappealing if you want to evoke an uncomfortable feeling).

 There are some easy to follow general rules and techniques when it comes to composition which can improve the look of your photographs.
-Check out the article below for a quick guide.

 Exposure is all to do with lighting and how you control or work with it.

 Do I need to diffuse any harsh light?

 These are all questions you would ask when considering the exposure.